 If we add fine mesh or lead-free hardware cloth to the face of a trellis, the tendrils have plenty of places to grab, but, as the plant matures, it will be locked in place.
 All that green growth gradually become woody and unbendable, and like it or not, that clematis is there to stay.

-The one saving grace is, if your type of clematis is group 3, you can trim it back hard after fall flowering, and have a fresh chance at training it in the spring.
+The one saving grace is, if your type of clematis is group 3—the ones you should prune, you can trim it back hard after fall flowering, and have a fresh chance at training it in the spring.
 But the other groups (1 and 2), that require little or no pruning, are there for years.
-This shows the types of clematis and how to identify yours.

 The first few years of growth are the honeymoon period, but eventually, if left unchecked, the top area of clematis vines with all the flowers can get so top-heavy that the stems bend and die, and light and air cannot reach the undergrowth.
 It’s kind of heart-breaking when this happens to a fabulous clematis!